-1.2.1 Areas within 30 Metres of a Wetland
+9.5.2 Areas within 30 Metres of a Wetland

-- 1) In general, development shall not be permitted within 30 metres of the boundary of a wetland; - 2) Notwithstanding Section 1.2.1.1, public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) is permitted within 30 metres of a wetland if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - 3) Notwithstanding Section 1.2.1.1, conservation or restoration projects is permitted within 30 metres of a wetland if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - 4) Notwithstanding Section 1.2.1.1, development associated with public parks (e.g. passive or low intensity outdoor recreation and education, trail system) is permitted within 30 metres of a wetland if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - A single dwelling on an existing vacant lot of record, minor additions to existing buildings/structures, accessory building/structures (less than 50 m2), and reconstruction of existing buildings is permitted provided it has been demonstrated to the satisfaction of MVCA that: - a. all development (including grading) is located outside the wetland and maintains as much buffer as feasible; - b. a minimum vegetated buffer of 15 metres from the wetlands is established: - c. disturbances to natural vegetation communities contributing to the hydrologic function of the wetland are avoided; - d. the overall existing drainage patterns will be maintained; - e. disturbed area and soil compaction is minimized; - f. where appropriate, development is located above the high water table; - g. all septic systems are located a minimum of 15 metres from the wetland and a minimum of 0.9 metres above the water table; - h. impervious areas are minimized; - i. best management practices are used to: - Maintain water balance - Control sediment and erosion - Buffer wetlands - Limit impact of development on wildlife species - 6) Notwithstanding Section 1.2.1.1, development associated with the importation of fill for the construction of a private access road, associated filling and lot grading is permitted within 30 metres of a wetland on a constrained lot if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA, the development does not affect the control of flooding, and MVCA floodproofing guidelines and access standards can be achieved A technical study is requested to assess the hydrologic impact.
+- 1) In general, development shall not be permitted within 30 metres of the boundary of a wetland; - 2) Notwithstanding Section 9.5.2 1), public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) is permitted within 30 metres

+- 3) Notwithstanding Section 9.5.2 1), conservation or restoration projects are permitted within 30 metres of a wetland if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - 4) Notwithstanding Section 9.5.2 1), development associated with public parks (e.g. passive or low intensity outdoor recreation and education, trail system) is permitted within 30 metres of a wetland if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - 5) A single dwelling on an existing vacant lot of record, minor additions to existing buildings/structures, accessory building/structures (less than 50 m2), and reconstruction of existing buildings are permitted provided it has been demonstrated to the satisfaction of MVCA that: - (i) all development (including grading) is located outside the wetland and maintains as much buffer as feasible; - (ii) a minimum vegetated buffer of 15 metres from the wetlands is established; - (iii) disturbances to natural vegetation communities contributing to the hydrologic function of the wetland are avoided; - (iv) the overall existing drainage patterns will be maintained; - (v) disturbed area and soil compaction is minimized; - (vi) where appropriate, development is located above the high water table; - (vii) all septic systems are located a minimum of 15 metres from the wetland and a minimum of 0.9 metres above the water table; - (viii) impervious areas are minimized; - (ix) best management practices are used to: - i.
+Maintain water balance - ii.
+Control sediment and erosion - iii.
+Buffer wetlands - iv.
+Limit impact of development on wildlife species - 6) Notwithstanding Section 9.5.2 1), development associated with the importation of fill for the construction of a private access road, associated filling and lot grading is permitted within 30 metres of a wetland on a constrained lot if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA, the development does not affect the control of flooding, and MVCA floodproofing guidelines and access standards can be achieved.
+A technical study is requested to assess the hydrologic impact. - 7) Notwithstanding Section 9.5.2 1), structural repairs to an existing building or structure is permitted within 30 metres of a wetland if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA;

-- 7) Notwithstanding Section 1.2.1.1, structural repairs to an existing building or structure is permitted within 30 metres of a wetland if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - 8) Notwithstanding Section 1.2.1.1, development is permitted within 30 metres of a wetland if the proposed development does not encroach further into the setback from the wetland boundary than existing development and if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - 9) In instances where there are two or more natural hazards associated with a development proposal, the greater setback allowance will be applied.
+- 8) Notwithstanding Section 9.5.2 1), development is permitted within 30 metres of a wetland if the proposed development does not encroach further into the setback from the wetland boundary than existing development and if the interference on the hydrologic functions of the wetland has been deemed to be acceptable by the MVCA; - 9) In instances where there are two or more natural hazards associated with a development proposal, the greater setback allowance will be applied.